-In the current release of this Recommendation support is limited to Client Type 1.
+In this version of the Recommendation support is limited to Client Type 1.
 Consequently, this release of this Recommendation supports only Scenario 1, the "Proxied QoS with Policy Push" scenario, described in Appendix I. Under this scenario, the Application Manager is responsible for requesting QoS resources on behalf of the client, and a Policy Server pushes the request down to the CMTS, which is the device actually responsible for setting up and managing the DOCSIS service flows required by the application.